Janamou/android-testing-codelab/01-uiautomator/README.md

 ### Step 1 - Open the project

-We start with the folder `start`.
+We start in the folder `start` - UIAutomatorApp project.
 Here you find an empty project where all the needed dependencies are added.
-Just run Gradle sync on your `build.gradle` file.
-You can see there dependencies for test runner and UI Automator.
+You can see dependencies in the `build.gradle` for test runner and UI Automator.

 Explore the `src/androidTest/java` folder.
 You can find here an empty `AutomatorTest` class in package `net.moudra.uiautomatorapp`.
 We write our two tests here.